 A Harvard biologist named Christoph Randler discovered that those who woke up early or are early risers are more likely to anticipate the day’s problems earlier and to handle them or minimize them, which leads to more success, especially in the world of business.

 Do you want to be a pro at time management?
 Here are some things that you should avoid.

 Get started!
 Get on it!!
 Get started now!!!

-Nothing good ever comes out of procrastination because it is a barrier against everything you have ever dreamed of achieving in life.
+Nothing good comes out of procrastination because it is a barrier against everything you have ever dreamed of achieving.
 Procrastination is a killer of destiny; it makes you go through time without any accomplishment.

-Ever wondered why some people make most out of their time and become productive, and others do not?
-Well, successful individuals chose to make judicious use of their time to do what they have planned out; they also took actions towards accomplishing tasks, and not by procrastinating and making unnecessary excuses.
+Have you ever wondered why some people make the most of their time and become productive while others do not?
+Successful individuals make judicious use of their time to do what they have planned; they also take action toward accomplishing tasks, do not procrastinate, and make unnecessary excuses.

 Now that you know this, why procrastinate?
 Be the extraordinary force that happens to you, give yourself a push, and continue to be in motion.

 2. Don’t insist on doing little of everything